 Dinner finds us sampling authentic Grosso cuisine, including legendary piranha and local beef.
-Accommodations at the Mato Grosso Hotel (B,L,D)
+Accommodations at the Mato Grosso Hotel, Pixium River (B,L,D)

-Thursday, Sept.
-24 Wildlife Viewing | Return Drive to Cuiabá
+Wed., Sept.
+22 Wildlife Viewing | Return Drive to Cuiabá | Departures

 Today, we make our way back to Cuiabá; the paved road is perhaps a welcome sight as we bid adieu to the marvelous but often dusty Pantanal.
-Our plan is to arrive in Cuiabá in time for connections to São Paolo for evening flights out.
+Our plan is to arrive in Cuiabá in time for connections to São Paulo for evening flights out.
 Plan on flights after 4:00 PM.
-For those not finding a good match up, you can return to GRU and overnight, or simply overnight in Cuiabá at the Odara Hotel, close to the city's botanic gardens, and start fresh the following day.
+For those not finding a good flight match up, you can return to GRU and overnight, or simply overnight in Cuiabá at the Odara Hotel, close to the city's botanic gardens, and start fresh the following day.
 If you plan to overnight in Cuiabá and would like to add an outing at the botanic gardens, we are happy to offer that (added charge).
 (B,L)